ryu878/Bybit-OHLC-Data-Saver-ClickHouse/README.md

 # Bybit OHLC Data Saver ClickHouse
 Python script - Bybit OHLC Data Saver using ClickHouse (ultra-fast solution for generating analytics)

-Script will get OHLC data from Bybit REST API, save to ClickHouse and then get in from ClickHouse back in JSON format.
+Script will take the OHLC data from Bybit REST API, save it to ClickHouse and then take it back from ClickHouse in JSON format.

 [![Latest release](https://badgen.net/github/release/Naereen/Strapdown.js)](https://aadresearch.xyz)